-Klaus Weber is an Associate Professor of Management & Organizations.
+Klaus Weber is an Professor of Management & Organizations.
 He is also affiliated with the Department of Sociology, the Buffett Institute for Global Studies, the Ford Company Center for Global Citizenship and the Northwestern Institute for Sustainability and Energy.

 His research is grounded in cultural and institutional analysis, with substantive interests in the political economy of globalization, the intersection between social movements and the economy, and environmental sustainability.